Didactic Seminars

 Individual Supervision

 The fellow receives a minimum of 2 hours per week of individual supervision by doctoral-level, licensed psychologists.
 One hour (or more as needed), is dedicated to discussion of therapy cases currently seen by the fellow.
-Another hour is for supervision of psychological evaluations and diagnostic intake assessments.
-The fellow also meets weekly with the training director to support the fellow’s plan for professional development, to supervise their supervision of pre-doctoral externs at the clinic, and to facilitate progress on individual goals, i.e., research, plans for licensure, etc.
+The second hour focused on supervision of psychological evaluations and diagnostic intake assessments for the Clinical Trauma Fellow and focuses on research projects for the Clinical Research Fellow.
+The fellow also meets regularly with the training director/associate director to support the fellow’s plan for professional development, to supervise their supervision of pre-doctoral externs at the clinic, and to facilitate progress on individual goals, i.e., research, plans for licensure, etc.

 Provision of supervision.
-The fellow obtains supervisory experience by supervising doctoral interns who have full-time training appointments at the Center.
+The Clinical Trauma fellow obtains supervisory experience by supervising doctoral interns who have full-time training appointments at the Center.
 The fellow meets regularly with interns to review psychological evaluation materials, including selecting measures, scoring, and interpreting tests.
 As mentioned above, the fellow is supervised in this work by their clinical supervisors.
-The fellow also attends a monthly staff supervisors’ training seminar to increase knowledge of theory and supervisory approaches.